 There are a wealth of small tidy desirable houses on the south side of Oak Park.
 Some owners love the cozy nature of these homes, but others need room for a growing family.
 In this case, we "popped the top" to add a full second floor with a primary suite, two more roomy bedrooms and a hall bath.
 The house was also gut renovated with a new kitchen, finished basement, new exterior and new deck.

 This home on the north side of Oak Park was meticulously preserved and updated by the owners.
 However, there was one area of the home they just couldn't deal with; a decayed second floor deck that a previous owner had built on top of the sunroom, and that was slowly sliding off the roof.
 The house, like many period residences, also lacked a master bath.
 So, we were commissioned to take the deck down and build a second-floor addition that looked like it had always been there.
-This meant staining brick to match a color that was no longer available, custom cut limestone for the exterior, art glass windows, slate roof and copper gutters.
+This meant staining brick to match a color that was no longer available, custom cut limestone for the exterior, art glass windows, tile roof and copper gutters.
 Although we did not submit for a Historic Preservation Award with the Village, we were surprised to learn that they had picked the project as a winner!

 P and P, Ltd.